1969 Chevrolet Camaro

 The Camaro SS Black and white Houndstooth bucket seat interior features a Factory 120 mph Speedometer, Center Console with horseshoe automatic shifter, Factory Gauge and aftermarket gauges and SS console gauge cluster, wood grain trim, aftermarket stereo radio system with speakers, and all of it looks as new.

+Exterior The Trim Tag verifies this 1969 has the correct LeMans Blue paint on the exterior like it came with from the factory.
+A lot of things were changed from the factory on the 1969 Camaro SS model year.
 Tail light bezels were changed to a triple-lens styling, the angle of the standard grille was increased to make it more pointed and the size of the grille openings was increased, a rear quarter panel side "louver" impression was included in the sheetmetal in front of the rear wheels.

 All the SS trim and emblems, Wheel Lip Moldings, Grille, chrome Front and Rear Bumpers, Cowl Induction hood and rear spoiler, as well as the finished trunk, also look as new.